starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

     let a = 7 # A is initially bound to the expression 7.
     let a = 8 # A is now bound to the expression 8.

-References can be revoked, which means that if there is a conflict between the value assigned to an expression at different points branched code, the reference becomes unavailable.
+References can be revoked, which means that either:

+*   There is a conflict between the value assigned to an expression at different points branched code, the reference becomes unavailable (see example below).
+*   The reference is is ``ap``-based (e.g. temporary variables or return values from a function call), and the change in ap (between the definition and usage) cannot be deduced at compile time.

 See :ref:`revoked_references`. for more information.

 .. tested-code:: cairo syntax_revoked_references